sharonfranciscofaria/artistmentalhealth/README.md

 3- Opportunities to connect with other artists, access exhibtions, virtual events, where I can share my work, receive feedback, and engage in meaningful conversations related to art and mental health.

 4- A safe and secure platform that respects my privacy and allows me to control the visibility of my personal information and art.

+## Target
+This website targets all artist of all levels and all age groups living in London, others across UK may access it online too.
+By making mental health resources available to people from all backgrounds and ages, we create an inclusive and supportive community where everyone feels welcome and valued.

 ## Designing the visual elements